StefanRichterHuber/Thermobeacon-server/README.md

     volumes:
       - node-red-data:/data

-  thermobeacon: # Thermoebeacon server to collect data from the thermobeacons.
+  thermobeacon: # Thermobeacon server to collect data from the thermobeacons.
     image: thermobeacon-server:latest
     restart: unless-stopped
     privileged: true # Necessary to have enough permissions to access dbus with bluetooth devices of the host